Notebookcheck.com - Das Notebook Portal

 Die Leichtigkeit des Seins

-Quelle: mobile Zeit - 3/08 (Deutsch)
+Quelle: mobile Zeit - 3/08 Deutsch

 Das Anfang des Jahres vorgestellte MacBook Air weckt schon beim Ansehen Begehrlichkeiten.
 Doch wie schlägt sich das dünnste Notebook der Welt im Alltag?
 Das wohl attraktivste Notebook zurzeit.
 Hinreichend Leistung für den Alltag eines Digitalnomaden, aber kärgliche Anschlüsse.